boxbilling/docs/en/reference/api-client.rst

 client/forum/is_favorite
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Check if topic is added to favoites
+Check if topic is added to favorites